SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 7. Click *Create Instance*.
 The newly created instance appears in the list of instances in the Instance panel.

-**SAP Cloud Platform Cockpit:** Create a new service instance of SAP S/4HANA Cloud Extensibility with service plan *api-access* to access the BusinessPartner API and enable its usage
+**SAP Business Technology Platform Cockpit:** Create a new service instance of SAP S/4HANA Cloud Extensibility with service plan *api-access* to access the BusinessPartner API and enable its usage

 1. Go to your subaccount and then to your space.